 The ReVolt comes with the versatility to use either the included micro-USB rechargeable batteries or common AAA disposables.
 Even better, the ReVolt is the cheapest option with that versatility, yet has better light output, life, waterproofing, and features than more expensive competitors.

-Instead of a singular, proprietary rechargeable battery pack (like the Petzl CORE), the ReVolt comes with three rechargeable AAA-style batteries — which means you can use third-party rechargeable batteries too.
+Instead of a singular, proprietary rechargeable battery pack (like the Petzl CORE), the ReVolt comes with three rechargeable AAA-style batteries — which means you can use third-party rechargeable batteries, too.
 But it does take a little bit of elbow grease to fit third party batteries, because you have to peel/cut the battery wrapper veneer back a little bit so they can make contact with the electrical leads.
 It’s easy to assume Black Diamond did this to force you to use their branded rechargeables, but it’s actually more of a safety feature, because if you accidentally try to recharge a normal alkaline battery it can cause serious damage.
 In the end, we didn’t think this was a big deal because it’s easy to overcome if you really needed to:

-The biggest criticism of Black Diamond lights: The user interface can get a little confusing with only one button to control so many features.
+Here’s our biggest criticism of Black Diamond lights: The user interface can get a little confusing with only one button to control so many features.
 That means the ReVolt and other BD models don’t pass our “10 year old child without instructions” test.
 However, this isn’t enough to keep us from choosing the ReVolt, and in a SHTF pinch you’ll be able to press or press and hold the button and figure things out yourself with a little trial and error.

 Easy to use: